|Perdomo Double Aged 12 Year Connecticut Robusto|

 Without further ado, let’s take a closer look at the Perdomo Double Aged 12 Year Vintage Connecticut Robusto and see what this cigar brings to the table.

-All three blends of the Perdomo Double Aged 12 Year Vintage Connecticut feature Nicaraguan binder and filler.
+All three blends of the Perdomo Double Aged 12 Year Vintage feature Nicaraguan binder and filler.
 The wrappers used are Ecuadorian Connecticut Shade, Nicaraguan Sun Grown, and Nicaraguan Maduro.

 Wrapper: Ecuadorian Connecticut Shade